taswar/aws-ai-computer-vision-byod-workshop/README.md

 > [filenin-sultanlari.zip](https://github.com/taswar/aws-ai-computer-vision-byod-workshop/blob/main/filenin-sultanlari.zip?raw=true) (4.24 M)

-Upload data to S3
+## Upload data to S3

-To make the labeling process easy, upload and organize the images in a single folder (such as tr-flag) in S3.
-The path for the images would be similar to rekognitioncustomlabels/tr-flag/.
+To make the labeling process easy, upload and organize the images in a single folder (such as **tr-flag**) in S3.
+The path for the images would be similar to **rekognitioncustomlabels/tr-flag/**.

 Supported file formats are PNG and JPEG.
 The maximum number of images per dataset is 250,000.
 Make sure that the minimum image dimension of each image file 64 pixels x 64 pixels, and the maximum is 4096 pixels x 4096 pixels.